 The High Point Crossing site is adjacent to the I-75/US 441 interchange with direct access to US 441 and City potable water and sanitary sewer.
 The site is within the City of Alachua's urbanized area and adjacent to other commercial and residential developments.
-High Point Crossing fosters cohesive, compact development by including a mix of uses that will share supportive infrastructure and include an interconnected multi-modal transportation network.
-By maximizing urban-type, cohesively designed development in this area will reduce development pressure in rural areas.
+By maximizing urban-scale development in this area will prevent premature development in rural areas within the City of Alachua.